10 Ways to Make Your iPhone Safer

 5. Turn Siri and Other Features Off on Lock Screen

-Even though your phone is locked and guarded with a passcode, criminals can still access valuable information from the lock screen if you don't have Siri, wallet and notifications turned off.
+Even though iPhone users can lock and guard their phones using a strong password & security features, criminals can still access valuable personal information from the lock screen if you don't have Siri, wallet, and notifications should be turned off.
 To prevent sensitive information from being divulged you can disable certain features from being accessed via the lock screen.

-Free Wi-Fi is always tempting, but we shouldn’t always trust it.
-You should enable your iPhone's Ask to Join Network setting.
+Free Wi-Fi is always tempting, but it shouldn’t be trusted.
+Enable your iPhone's Ask to Join Network setting.
 This will prevent your phone from joining an untrusted or unknown network and make it harder for hackers to break into your phone.
-Similarly, bluetooth and Air Drop should also be turned off to prevent your phone from connecting to other devices while on the go.
+Similarly, Bluetooth and Air Drop should also be turned off to prevent your phone from connecting to other devices while on the go.